CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 ### sendLocationInterval

 If using Survey123, CyberTracker can send the current location at regular intervals - separately from tracks.
-The value is in seconds and is user configurable via the form Settings menu on the device.
+The value is in seconds and is user configurable via the form Settings page on the device.
 This specifies the default value. `bind::ct:esriLocationServiceUrl` must be configured.

 <table class="xlsTable">
   <thead>